Bugchasing

 Bugchasing (alternatively bug chasing) is the rare practice of intentionally seeking human immunodeficiency virus (HIV) infection through sexual activity.

-Bugchasers—those who eroticize HIV—constitute a subculture of barebackers, men who have unprotected sex with other men.
-It is exceedingly uncommon for men to self-identify as bugchasers, but among those who do, their behavior does not consistently match this identification; instead, they often seek ambiguous sexual situations, rather than ones in which their partner is known to have HIV.
-There are some explanations for the behavior, ranging from sexual excitement at the idea of HIV-positive status, to finding a shared sense of community with other HIV-positive people, to suicidality.
+Bugchasers, those who eroticize HIV, are a subculture of barebackers, men who have unprotected sex with other men.
+It is statistically rare for men to self-identify as bugchasers, and many of those who do never participate in sexual acts that can lead to HIV infection.
+There are some explanations for the behavior and fantasies of bugchasing, ranging from sexual excitement at the idea of HIV-positive status, to finding a shared sense of community with other HIV-positive people, to suicidality.

-By 2003, the concept had entered the public consciousness after Rolling Stone published "Bug Chasers: The men who long to be HIV+", an article describing the practice.
-It may have existed since the AIDS crisis began.
-It has since been mentioned in or the focus of pieces of media and popular culture.
-As of 2021, bugchasing behavior still persists as a niche behavior, in spite of the widespread availability of effective PrEP and HAART treatments that protect against HIV transmission in otherwise unprotected sex.
+The concept earned widespread attention after the 2003 publication of the article "Bug Chasers: The men who long to be HIV+" in Rolling Stone.
+However, this article was widely disputed for its statistical methods which over-stated the prevalence of Bugchasing, and for fabricating statements from medical professionals.
+The practice may have existed since the AIDS crisis began in the late 1970s and early 1980s.
+The practice has since been mentioned in or the focus of pieces of media and popular culture.
+As of 2021, bugchasing behavior still persists as a niche behavior, in spite of the widespread availability of effective PrEP and HAART treatments that protect against HIV transmission.

 Origins

-The precise origins of bugchasing—the pursuit of HIV infection—are largely unknown, with its inception located either at the beginning of the AIDS crisis or closer to the 1990s.
-But it existed by at least 1997, when Newsweek published an article about the subject, followed by Rolling Stone in 2003.
-The Rolling Stone article, "Bug Chasers: The men who long to be HIV+", was the first to bring widespread concern and attention to the practice.
+The early development of bugchasing subculture is obscure; the practice may have existed from the start of the AIDS crisis.
+As a subculture, bugchasing became notably more visible and cohesive with the adoption of computer networks in the 1990s.
+Newsweek reported on it in 1997 and Rolling Stone in 2003.
+The Rolling Stone article, "Bug Chasers: The men who long to be HIV+", written by Gregory Freeman, was the first to bring widespread concern and attention to the practice.
 That article claimed that around 25 percent of all new HIV infections in the United States (10,000 of 45,000) were linked to bugchasing activity.